-Do not travel to conduct research or educational activities to embargoed countries without first checking with the Office of Research & Engagement to secure a license from the Department of Treasury, Office of Foreign Assets Control.
+Do not travel to conduct research or educational activities to embargoed countries without first checking with the Office of Research and Engagement to secure a license from the Department of Treasury, Office of Foreign Assets Control.
 A request to travel in embargoed countries is sometimes granted for educational purposes.

 What Can You Take with You Overseas?